Lewis-Stuart-11/3D-Plant-View-Synthesis/README.md

 If you are training on a NeRF representation (only requiring transforms) then the transform.json file can be executed.
 This can be found in the subdirectories in the 'transform' directory found in each of the scene date instances.
 For standard models, the transform file in the 'original', 'adjusted' (recommended) and 'segmented' directories should run correctly.
 If the model you are running also supports depth file paths, then the 'depth' transform file should run correctly.
 If the model you are running supports masks, then the 'mask' transform file should run correctly.

 If you are training on a 3DGS representation (requiring point clouds) then the 'undistorted' subdirectory in the transforms directory can be executed.
-This contains a point cloud generated from COLMAP which is typically used for initialising the gaussians in the environment.
+This contains a point cloud generated from COLMAP which is typically used for initialising the Gaussians in the environment.
 It is important to note that typically these models have an *-i* argument, which should be set to the directory containing the undistorted images to train on: *-i ../../images/undistorted*.
 To use the segmented images instead, set the directory path to *-i ../../images/undistorted_segmented*

 # Dataset structure
 <p>